eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Solution: https://github.com/eclipse/codewind/issues/1682#issuecomment-572649328
 Info added in 0.11.0.
 -->
 Codewind will not work if it cannot find the `docker` executable in any of the paths specified in the `PATH` environment variable.
-You will see an error message like the following:
+The error message is similar to the following:
 ```
 exec: "docker": executable file not found in $PATH
 ```